Primary Care vs Urgent Care vs the ER: Which Do I Need?

 • Mild asthma flare-ups that aren't getting worse

-Urgent care is NOT a substitute for your PCP over the long term.
+Urgent care is not a substitute for your PCP over the long term.
 A center that sees you for a UTI today isn't tracking your full history.
 If you find yourself going to urgent care repeatedly for the same issue, that's a signal to establish care with a primary care provider who can see the bigger picture.

 Cost is meaningfully different from the ER.
-A typical urgent care visit runs $100–$200 out of pocket without insurance, and copays for insured patients are usually $30–$75 depending on your plan.
-Compare that to ER costs below.
+A typical urgent care visit runs $100โ€“$200 out of pocket without insurance; copays for insured patients are usually $30โ€“$75 depending on your plan.

 Most urgent care centers accept major insurance, but confirm before you go.
-In-network status matters: an in-network provider has a pre-negotiated rate with your insurer, while out-of-network can leave you responsible for a much larger share of the bill.
+In-network status matters: an in-network provider has a pre-negotiated rate with your insurer, while going out-of-network can leave you responsible for a much larger share of the bill.

 What the ER Is For

-The emergency room is built for one thing: situations where delay could mean death, permanent disability, or serious deterioration.
+The emergency room is built for situations where delay could mean death, permanent disability, or serious deterioration.
 It has imaging equipment, surgical teams, specialists on call, and the ability to admit you to the hospital if needed.
 That infrastructure is expensive, and the bill reflects it.

 Go to the ER (or call 911) for: